Stories from Hartford's Grassroots

 The Reverend James W.C.
 Pennington, D.D. had been warmly received in Scotland, had his biography published in England, and was awarded an honorary doctorate from Heidelberg University in Germany.
 But back home in the United States, James Pennington was a wanted man.

-Hartford’s Rev. Pennington was actually Maryland’s Jim Pembroke, a runaway slave.
-With the help of a sympathetic Quaker family, he changed his name in honor of Isaac Pennington, a 17th century defender of Quaker beliefs.
-He attended Yale, studied for the ministry, and made Hartford his home in 1838, preaching from the pulpit of the Fifth Congregational Church on Talcott Street.
+Hartford’s Rev. Pennington was actually Maryland’s Jim Pembroke, an enslaved black man who successfully made a daring escape.
+He was sheltered by a sympathetic Quaker family, and changed his name in honor of Isaac Pennington, a 17th century defender of Quaker beliefs.
+He attended Yale, studied for the ministry, and made Hartford his home in 1838, preaching from the pulpit of the Talcott Street Congregational Church.
 That same year, he presided over the marriage of his friend and fellow abolitionist Frederick Douglass to Anna Murray in New York.

 A split was brewing within the ranks of abolitionists, however, between “radicals” who favored the efforts to wipe out slavery immediately and the “gradualists” who expected the pressure of moral persuasion to succeed.
 In May, 1840 Pennington and other African Americans met in Hartford to plan a national convention exclusively for Black abolitionists to plan for the future.
 Such a meeting was necessary, Pennington said, due to the “division among our friends.”

-Rev. James Pennington spent his life serving congregations in New York and Mississippi.
+Rev. James Pennington spent his life serving congregations in New York, Maine, Florida, and Mississippi.
 He battled alcoholism, the premature death of his wife, and fights within the abolition movement.
 He finally resolved his own status by having his Hartford friend John Hooker “buy” him and free him the next day.
-Today, Pennington’s Fifth Congregational Church is known as Faith Congregational, and it carries on his tradition and history.
+Today, Pennington’s Talcott Street Church is known as Faith Congregational, and it carries on his tradition and history.

-In 1855, Pennington was arrested in New York City for riding on a segregated street car.
-He and his supporters took the case to the state Supreme Court and won– exactly one hundred years before Rosa Parks broke the Jim Crow barrier on a Montgomery, Alabama bus.
+In 1855, Pennington was arrested in New York City for riding on a segregated street car in support of a longstanding organizing effort.
+The campaign took the case to the state Supreme Court and won– exactly one hundred years before Rosa Parks broke the Jim Crow barrier on a Montgomery, Alabama bus.